Rose Hill

 This series invites viewers to consider how identity is negotiated through place by searching for the physical traces that define it.
 Ultimately, the project asks a universal question: where do we locate a sense of belonging when our roots occupy different places?

 Rózsadomb (Rose Hill) is among the highest hills on the west bank of the Danube in Budapest.
 It comprises District II, with the hills bordering it as a part of District XII.
-Both neighbourhoods are known for housing Hungary’s diplomats, politicians, and economic elite.
-The area is characterized by gated homes, numerous embassies, and some of the highest land prices in the country.
-Hungarians often cynically refer to these districts as places “where an easy life resides.”
+Both neighbourhoods are known for housing Hungary’s government officials, diplomats, and the economic elite.
+The area is characterised by gated homes, numerous embassies, and some of the highest land prices in the country.
+Hungarians often cynically refer to these districts as a place “where an easy life resides.”

 Rózsadomb (Rose Hill) is among the highest hills on the west bank of the Danube in Budapest.
 It comprises District II, with the hills bordering it as a part of District XII.
-Both neighbourhoods are known for housing Hungary’s diplomats, politicians, and economic elite.
-The area is characterized by gated homes, numerous embassies, and some of the highest land prices in the country.
-Hungarians often cynically refer to these districts as places “where an easy life resides.”
+Both neighbourhoods are known for housing Hungary’s government officials, diplomats, and the economic elite.
+The area is characterised by gated homes, numerous embassies, and some of the highest land prices in the country.
+Hungarians often cynically refer to these districts as a place “where an easy life resides.”